 From 15 September 2014, airlines operating commercial passenger services to regional and remote locations can also apply for assistance under the Scheme.
-Flights operated from 1 July 2014 are to be considered for assistance.
 Applications can be lodged at any time.

-Since September 2014, six airlines, operating commercial passenger services to regional and remote locations, have had routes assessed as eligible.
-A list of the airlines and the eligible routes can be found below.
+A list of the airlines and the eligible routes assessed as eligible can be found below.

 Please call 1300 768 578 if you wish to discuss.

 The Regional Aviation Access Programme provides funding assistance for access and safety upgrades to remote aerodromes as well as subsidised flights to ensure residents of remote communities have access to regional service centres.